ArchLars/archtutorial/README.md

 It basically just advertises a list of your core and extra packages that you use to them  so they can know what packages to prioritize and other things.

-Most people reveal more about their system voluntarily in ways that help nobody so this is not a problem.
-If you are very paranoid you can leave this one out and not enable the timer of it at the end.
-I included it however because I use it and I also try to help out wherever I can personally.
-I send most information to KDE in crash reports as well.
-I would like to promote such an attitude to anyone else in FOSS which has become more & more ungrateful and entitled over the years.

 ### kitty
 kitty is a terminal that I think is the best sort of default terminal on Linux.
 It's easy to use, GPU accelerated, fast enough and hassle free.
-It allows you to zoom in by pressing CTRL + SHIFT and + and zoom out by CTRL + SHIFT and - ' it doesn't look terrible like some terminals do.
+It allows you to zoom in by pressing `CTRL + SHIFT and +` and zoom out by `CTRL + SHIFT and -` It doesn't look terrible like some terminals do.
-I install konsole as well for backup, but it's mostly not necessary because kitty is very good.
+I install konsole as well for backup.

-If you had an opinion of using another terminal then you probably don't need this tutorial in the first place, but if you are new and you just don't care, then I get you.
-I don't either, and for people like us kitty is the best option.
-A lot of nerds like to debate for hours over this crap and they will try to FOMO you into using something else, which causes decision anxiety.
-Tell them to eat chow, y'know, just in general. kitty is a great, stable and good choice for a terminal.

 ### plymouth & plymouth-kcm
 plymouth adds a loading screen to your arch box with a spinner. you can customize it too. for most systems this is the default and preferable for users which is why I am including it.
 We will be making the LTS kernel not have it enabled if we need to troubleshoot booting.
 However this one is optional, you don't really need it. plymouth-kcm just adds functionality for KDE Plasma settings to change the loading.